UncertainProd/HololiveDesktop-linux/README.md

 -----------------------------------
 SUPPORT THIS PROJECT BY
 -----------------------------------
-If you want to support me in making this project I will be glad to and very thankful so feel free to join me in my [Patreon](patreon.com/nisenoshitsu)!
+If you want to support me in making this project I will be glad to and very thankful so feel free to join me in my [Patreon] https://www.patreon.com/nisenoshitsu?utm_campaign=creatorshare_creator!
-Or You can Donate On my [Ko-Fi](Ko-fi.com/niseno_shitsu)
+Or You can Donate On my [Ko-Fi] https://ko-fi.com/niseno_shitsu

 ENJOY HOLOLIVE FANS!